We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 Can I reverse my dog’s heart disease?

-Sometimes heart disease is caused by a decrease in blood flow to the heart.
+Sometimes heart problem is caused by a decrease in blood flow to the heart.
 This decrease in blood flow can be caused by a buildup of fats in the arteries of your dog, which is then called atherosclerosis.
 When these fats harden and narrow these arteries, your dog’s heart won’t get enough oxygen-rich blood, and its body will not be able to work as well as it should.

 The answer to this question is not a simple yes or no, but rather a complicated “maybe.”
 Some breeds of dogs are naturally predisposed to cardiovascular problems, and others can be predisposed after being fed certain foods, or receiving a vaccine.
 The only way to know for sure is by taking your dog in for an examination.